AMG-source/520hw2/expense_tracker/export.md

 # Export to CSV Feature - Design Document

 ## Feature Overview
-This document outlines the design for adding CSV export functionality to the Expense Tracker application.
-Users will be able to export their transaction history to a CSV file with a user-specified filename.
+This is a design document for functionally adding a CSV Export feature to the Expense Tracker application.
+This function will allow users to export their transaction history information to a CSV file using a filename specified by the user.

 ## Requirements
 1. User can specify the output file name
 2. Input validation for the file name
 3. First line contains column headers
 4. Each subsequent line contains one transaction
-5. Must follow MVC architecture, UI design laws, OO principles, and best practices
+5. Must follow MVC architecture, UI design laws, OO principles and best practices

 ## Design Approach